 A day in the life of our butler

 Claridge’s butler Michael Lynch embodies the charm of the hotel itself.
-We look at what motivates this engaging man.
+We look at what motivates such an engaging and exceptional hotel butler.

 “An almost mind-reading capacity to understand what’s needed”